Tennessee 3M Hearing Loss Lawyer

 However, in the case of 3M earplugs, the US Government has already made this determination.
 In filing a complaint under The False Claims Act, the Government has alleged a defective product that amounted to fraud.
 Still, it is the responsibility of a plaintiff in any product liability case to apply the facts of their own case to the law.
 A Tennessee 3M hearing lawyer could help with this complex process.

 How Might a Defective Combat Earplug Result in Hearing Loss?

 Earplugs are designed to create a solid barrier that prevents the sounds of explosions, gunfire, and aircraft from reaching the eardrum and causing permanent injuries.
 If that earplug fails to remain in the ear canal, or worse, does not create a sufficient seal while remaining in the canal, a wearer may suffer serious harm.
 This can include tinnitus, ruptured eardrums, and even deafness.

 This failure to create a seal is at the center of many cases of hearing loss following the use of CAEv2.
 The United States Attorney’s Office recently filed a lawsuit against 3M alleging violations of The False Claims Act.

 The government argued that the earplugs provided by 3M to protect the hearing of soldiers from 2003 to 2015 were defective and failed to serve their purpose.
 This led to thousands of soldiers suffering hearing loss following training or active combat.
 3M settled the claim for $9.1 million to avoid admitting liability.
 However, veterans and servicemembers who used these defective earplugs may still have a civil case for damages.

-Learn More From a 3M Hearing Loss Attorney
+Learn More From a Tennessee 3M Hearing Loss Attorney